tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * Create getters and setters in Solidity, including return type.

 * Create basic functions in Solidity
- (in this case, a `deposit` function to add Ether, a `withdraw` function to withdraw Ether, and a `fallback` function to capture Ether).
+ (in this case, a `deposit` function to add ether, a `withdraw` function to withdraw ether, and a `fallback` function to capture ether).

-* Utilize the built-in `payable` modifier in Solidity to give addresses or functions the ability to accept Ether.
+* Utilize the built-in `payable` modifier in Solidity to give addresses or functions the ability to accept ether.

 * Use basic conditionals (if/else) in Solidity.